ActiveDirectory

 Click the + sign under Add a feature.

 Type in “RSAT” in the search bar.
-You will see all the available RSAT modules for installation.
+You will see all the RSAT modules for installation on your end user workstation for use.
 For Active Directory Users and Computers, you will want to install RSAT: Active Directory Domain Services and Lightweight Directory Services Tools.

 Accessing Active Directory Users and Computers

-To open Active Directory Users and Computers, click the Start Menu, and navigate to “Windows Administrative Tools.”
-Locate “Active Directory Users and Computers” and click to open the console.
-Alternatively, you can launch ADUC by using the command dsa.msc from a run, command, or PowerShell prompt.
+Click the Start Menu, and find “Windows Administrative Tools.”
+Then navigate and click on “Active Directory Users and Computers” and click to open the console.
+Also, you can launch the tool ADUC by using the command dsa.msc from a run, command, or PowerShell prompt, which is how I like to launch it.

 Managing User Accounts

-User accounts in Active Directory allow users to log on to the domain and access resources.
-To create a new user account, right-click the OU where you want the account to reside, and select “New” followed by “User.”
+User accounts when it comes to Active Directory AD DS are the objects that allows the users to access resources.
+To create a new user account, right-click the OU where you want the account to reside, and select “New” and then followed by “User.”

-Fill in the required information, such as the user’s full name and user logon name, and click “Next.”
+You will just want to follow the wizard and input the information, such as the what the user’s full name and user logon name need to be, and click “Next.”
 Set a password and configure the password settings, then click “Finish” to create the account.

 Managing Computer Accounts

-Each computer in an Active Directory domain has a corresponding computer account.
-These accounts help track and manage the computers within the domain.
-To create a new computer account, right-click the OU where the computer should reside, select “New,” and then choose “Computer.”
+Computers create a computer account in the domain when they are joined when you join them with the AD join process.
+These accounts manage the computers within the domain.
+To create a new computer account in the domain environment, right-click the OU where the computer should be, select “New,” and then choose “Computer.”
 Enter the computer’s name and click “OK.”

-To reset a computer account password, right-click the computer object and select “Reset Account.”
-This process generates a new password for the computer account, which must be synchronized with the computer’s local password.
+To reset a computer account password which is sometimes needed, right-click the computer object and select “Reset Account.”
+This operation generates a new password for the computer account, which must be synchronized with the computer’s local password.

 Organizing Active Directory Objects with Organizational Units (OUs)

-Organizational Units are container objects within AD that help administrators manage and organize Active Directory objects in Active Directory domains.
+Organizational Units are container objects.
+They are used by admins to manage and organize Active Directory objects in Active Directory domains.
 OUs can contain users, computers, groups, and even other OUs.
-By creating a structured hierarchy of OUs, you can streamline the process of managing your Active Directory domain.
+You can create a hierarchy of OUs, and this helps streamline the process of trying to managing your Active Directory domain.

 Delegating Permissions and Managing Group Policy

-To delegate permissions to other administrators or users, right-click an OU or another AD object and select “Delegate Control.”
-Follow the wizard to assign specific permissions to the chosen user or group.
+Delegating permissions may be something you need to do.
+For example giving rights to other administrators or users, right-click an OU or another AD object and select “Delegate Control.”
+Follow the wizard to assign permissions to the user who needs to be able to do a certain function or task, like reset passwords.

 Working with Groups and Group Scopes